Energize Your Ride

 • Be on an active Time-of-Use (TOU) rate plan and remain on the plan for a minimum of two years.

-Customers agree to allow a TEP representative to enter their home to verify a qualified charger has been installed that meets program requirements.
+Customers agree to allow a TEP representative to conduct a site visit to verify that the Program Requirements have been met.

-Rebates apply to chargers installed during the current calendar year of Jan.
-1 through Dec.
-31. Incentives are subject to the availability of funding.
+Rebate applications must be submitted within 60 days of the initial purchase date to be considered.
+Incentives are subject to the availability of funding.
 This program is subject to change or expire without notice.
 Full rebate details are available on the Electric Vehicle Charger Program Application Form.

 Already purchased your EV Charger?